blakskyy/pianolilia.com/content/authors/admin/_index.md

 At the age of 16, Lilia qualified to attend the “Kuznetsk Music Specialty College” where she studied piano under Marina Mamikonova and Vera Gusarova.
 Although the Piano was her major instrument, many other musical subjects like: Concert Master, Harmony, Piano Ensemble, Methods of Teaching Piano, Chamber Ensemble, Instrument Studies and Analysis of Musical Composition were also completed.
 During her 4-year study program Lilia performed in numerous recitals and public performances.
 She graduated equivalents of a High School Diploma and an “Associate of Arts” degree.

-Upon her graduation, Lilia took a teaching position at the“Children’s Musical School of Sursk.”
+Upon her graduation, Lilia took a teaching position at the "Children’s Musical School of Sursk."
 Although teaching children was very rewarding, after 3-years, Lilia decided to pursue her own personal goals of obtaining an advanced degree in piano and music.

 Attending the prestigious “A.I.
 Herzen State University” in Saint Petersburg, Russia, Lilia studied the Piano under the direction of Dr. Tatiana Samsonova and Harmony under the direction of Dr. Galina Abdulina.
 Many advanced subjects included in her studies: Harmony, Polyphony, History & Theory of Music Education, Chorus, Choir Practicum, Musical Art, Concert Master, and the History of Music.
 While attending A.I.
 Herzen State University Lilia performed in many concerts and recitals as part of her educational experience.